eliseokeefe/landfall-tracker/README.md

 Second I created a method to convert the string coordinates to floats.
 I checked a few different sample coordinates to ensure the negatives worked properly, and once it did, I moved on.

 Third I debugged after I wrote the method to determine if the storm was in Florida.
 I used coordinates from https://map.motivasi.my.id/ to determine what would define Florida.
 I stored these results as booleans because I wanted to use them later to determine if a landfall occurred.
-I checked for the length of records and then created a Florida counter to see how many were from florida.
+I checked for the length of records and then created a Florida counter to see how many were from Florida.
 I got:
 "Total: 55605
 Florida:  2636"